 Children exposed to second-hand smoke are at an increased risk of early death and disease from various causes.
 Second-hand smoke can impair a baby’s breathing and heart rate, which can put the baby at a higher risk of sudden unexpected death in infancy (SUDI).
 Exposure to second-hand smoke (refer to Definitions) and third-hand smoke (refer to Definitions) can affect a child’s developing brain due to the sensitivities of the brain to very small amounts of toxins.

 Drinking alcohol or taking other drugs can affect a person’s ability to connect with and care for children.
-Alcohol and other drug use can become an occupational health and safety issue, as it may impairs one’s ability to exercise judgment, coordination, motor control, concentration, and alertness in the workplace.
+Alcohol and other drug use can become an occupational health and safety issue, as it may impair one’s ability to exercise judgment, coordination, motor control, concentration, and alertness in the workplace.
 Employees unfit for work as a result of alcohol or other drug use put themselves, children and other staff members in the workplace at risk of harm.

 The key to tobacco, e-cigarettes, vaping, alcohol and other drugs in the early years is prevention.
 The most effective means of prevention is providing an early childhood environment that is supportive and protective of all children.
 Building resilience and developing social and emotional competencies should start early to enhance the potential for children to resist risky behaviours later in life.